GCDAW/Gamers-Central/README.md

-# gcdaw
+# Gamers Central
-This will be a website for the steam group, http://steamcommunity.com/groups/GCDAW/  .
+This is the main repository for the creation of the next gen social media website.